-- Use only cleaning agents to which the process-wetted materials are adequately resistant.
+- Use only cleaning agents to which the process-wetted materials are adequately resistant. - Observe the maximum permitted medium temperature for the measuring device .

 Observe the following point for cleaning with pigs:

 Observe the inside diameter of the measuring tube and process connection.